CGCookie/blender-addon-updater/README.md

 # Step-by-step as-is integration with existing addons

+*These steps are for the configuration that provides notifications of new releases and allows one-click installation*

-0) Copy the Python Module (addon_updater.py) and the Operator File (addon_updater_ops.py) to the root folder of the existing addon folder
+1) Copy the Python Module (addon_updater.py) and the Operator File (addon_updater_ops.py) to the root folder of the existing addon folder

-1) import the updater operator file in `__init__` file e.g. `from . import addon_updater_ops`
+2) import the updater operator file in `__init__.py` file e.g. `from . import addon_updater_ops` at the top with other module imports like `import bpy`

-2) Run the register function on the updater module in the addon's def register() function, e.g. `addon_updater_ops.register(bl_info)`.
-Consider trying to place the updater register near the front of the addon along with any preferences function so that if the user updates/reverts to a non-working version of the addon, they can still use the updater to revert
+3) In the register function of `__init__.py`, run the addon's def register() function by adding `addon_updater_ops.register(bl_info)`.
+  - Consider trying to place the updater register near the top of the addon's register function along with any preferences function so that if the user updates/reverts to a non-working version of the addon, they can still use the updater to restore backwards.

-3) Edit the according fields in the register function of the `addon_updater_ops.py` file
+4) Edit the according fields in the register function of the `addon_updater_ops.py` file.
+See the documentation below on these options, but at the bare minimum set the github username and repository.

-3) To get the updater UI in the preferences draw panel, add the line `addon_updater_ops.update_settings_ui(self,context)` to the end of the preferences class draw function (be sure to import the addon_updater_ops file if in a file other than the addon's `__init__` file where already imported)
+5) To get the updater UI in the preferences draw panel and show all settings, add the line `addon_updater_ops.update_settings_ui(self,context)` to the end of the preferences class draw function.
+  - Be sure to import the addon_updater_ops file if preferences are defined in a file other than the addon's `__init__.py` where already imported, e.g. via `from . import addon_updater_ops` like before

-5) Add the needed blender properties to make the sample updater preferences UI work by copying over the blender properties from the sample demo addon's `DemoPreferences` class, located in the `__init__` file
+6) Add the needed blender properties to make the sample updater preferences UI work by copying over the blender properties from the sample demo addon's `DemoPreferences` class, located in the `__init__` file.
+Change the defaults as desired.

 ```
 # addon updater preferences from `__init__`, be sure to copy all of them